gdalle/DifferentiationInterface.jl/DifferentiationInterface/docs/src/api.md

 ## Internals

-This is not part of the public API.
+The following is not part of the public API.

 ```@autodocs
 Modules = [DifferentiationInterface]